List of awards and nominations received by Agnes

 This is a comprehensive list of major music awards received by Agnes, a Swedish recording artist who rose to fame as the winner of Idol 2005 and have since then released two studio albums in Sweden and one worldwide.
 When releasing her third album, Dance Love Pop, worldwide she has gained major success and has been nominated sixteen times for different awards in, among others, Sweden, France and the U.S.

+Berlin Music Video Awards

+The Berlin Music Video Awards is an international festival that promotes the art of music videos.